2014–15 FK Partizan season

-The 2014–15 season is FK Partizan's 9th season in Serbian SuperLiga.
-This article shows player statistics and all matches (official and friendly) that the club have and will play during the 2014–15 season.
+The 2014–15 season was FK Partizan's 9th season in Serbian SuperLiga.

 Season overview

-In summer 2014, Partizan has qualified to the UEFA Europa League where they have won two points in a group with Tottenham, Beşiktaş and Asteras.
+In summer 2014, Partizan has qualified to the UEFA Europa League where they have won two points in a group with Tottenham, Beşiktaş and Asteras Tripolis.

 Partizan scored one goal in 2014–15 UEFA Europa League.
 That one goal scored Saša Marković vs Beşiktaş on Atatürk Olympic Stadium in Istanbul.

 The first game in Europe was held on 15 July 2014 against HB Tórshavn on Partizan Stadium in UEFA Champions League Second qualifying round.
 That night Partizan won 3–0, in a rematch also won 3–1, and passed in Third qualifying round.
 In the third qualifying round Partizan's opponent was Ludogorets Razgrad.
 In Razgrad the match was played without goals, but in Belgrade it was 2-2.
 Ludogorets won on away goals.
 In Play-off round UEFA Europa League Partizan played against Neftchi Baku.
-First game in Belgrade Partizan won 3–2,in that game 2 own goals were witnessed, but in Baku Partizan also won n 2–1.
+First game in Belgrade Partizan won 3–2, in that game 2 own goals were witnessed, but in Baku Partizan also won n 2–1.
 On 18 September Partizan played against Tottenham in Belgrade.
 In this game there was no winner and the result was 0-0.Partizan was attacking and had more shots from Tottenham.
 On 23 October Partizan played against Beşiktaş and lost 0–4.
 In this match Škuletić was played first time in UEFA Europa League after the suspension of 2 game.
 On 25 March manager Marko Nikolić replaced Zoran Milinković as the head coach at the club.

 Marko Nikolic was sacked because of poor performance in the spring part although he had a contract until the end of the season.
 On 4 April Milinkovic debuted on the Partizan bench against Radnički 1923.
 In that match Partizan won n 2–1.
 Same day Partizans biggest rival Red Star lost and so Partizan went from +2 to +5.
 On 13 May Partizan won against Napredak Kruševac and won the title of Serbian champion.
 Then Partizan won 26 title and equalized with the biggest rival (Red Star) by number of champion titles.

 In Serbian Cup, Partizan came to the finals by beating FK Bežanija 1–0, 3-0 FK Sloga Petrovac na Mlavi and Rad 1–0.In the semi-finals Partizan won against Jagodina Total score 5–0.
 To the finals Partizan won all his matches without conceding a goal.
 On 20 May in the final Partizan lost to Čukarički 1–0.And he didn't won the double crown.